Why Spring Can Make Anxiety Worse (Not Better)

 Valentine’s Day Anxiety Is Real

 Valentine’s Day has a way of stirring things up.
 Even people who normally feel secure can notice more anxiety, self doubt, or emotional tension as February approaches.
-If you have felt on edge, disappointed, or pressured around this holiday, you are not alone.
-Valentine’s Day anxiety is incredibly common for singles and partnered people alike.

 Why January Feels So Heavy (Even If Nothing Is “Wrong”)